 - Is tightly integrated with the Platform.

 Below is a list of terms that will help you understand the key concepts and technologies behind Data Cruncher.

 - analysis - A way of organizing notebooks, scripts, and files to meaningfully represent one unit of work.
 An analysis is an integral part of a project on the Platform.

-- Editor - The environment where you edit the analysis code and additional text content, access project and analysis files, reference them in your code and execute the analysis.
+- Editor - The environment where you edit the analysis code and additional content, reference project and analysis files in your code and execute the analysis.
 Available editors in Data Cruncher are JupyterLab and RStudio (beta).